History of monorail: Early developments

 In 1868, William Thorold M.I.C.E. presented a paper proposing a monorail system that could be built at ground level in or alongside roads.
 The Patiala State Monorail Trainways and Kundala Valley Railway were built in India on the principle that he described.

 In 1869, J Haddon built a monorail in Syria to replace a mule train in military use.
 This embodied lateral guide rails, but was basically a pannier design hauled by a locomotive having double vertical steam boilers.

 General LeRoy Stone demonstrated in 1876 his Centennial Monorail for transporting passengers, but failed to exploit the concept also on the Bradford and Foster Brook Monorail, and this was closed after only one year due to a lethal boiler explosion in 1879.
 Around 1879, Joseph Stringfellow devised a similar "one-rail" system for possible use as a "cheap railway" in Australia.

 By the end of the 19th century, the main proponents for the monorail were Charles Lartigue and F. B. Behr.
 Lartigue constructed Palmer monorails in Algeria to transport esparto grass, to replace mules and camels, although the motive power is recorded as 'animal'.
 He also demonstrated his ideas in Paris (1884), Westminster (1886), Tours (1889), St Petersburg (1894), Long Island (1894) and Brussels (1897).
 Behr proposed a high speed monorail between Liverpool and Manchester, but construction never started through lack of financial support.

 The most famous Lartigue monorail was the Listowel and Ballybunion Railway, in Ireland, which stayed in service from 1888 until 1924.
 Part of this railway survives as a preserved railway and tourist attraction.

-The last Lartigue design was built in 1924 between a magnesium mine at Crystal Hills, about 100 miles north of Los Angeles, and a railhead in Trona, California.
+The last Lartigue design was built in 1924 between a magnesium mine at Crystal Hills, about 100 mi north of Los Angeles, and a railhead in Trona, California.
 This used petrol driven locomotives, and mounted the rail on a set of wooden A frames.